-19. FINANCE AND INSURANCE
+19 FINANCE AND INSURANCE

-19.1.
-Funding
+19.1 Funding

-The study is funded by the UK Government through the National Institute for Health Research
+The study is funded by the UK Government through the National Institute for Health Research (NIHR).

-(NIHR).

-19.2.
-Insurance
+19.2 Insurance

-The University has a specialist insurance policy in place which would operate in the event of any participant suffering harm as a result of their involvement in the research (Newline Underwriting treatment that is provided and for the conduct of the research at NHS sites.
+The University has a specialist insurance policy in place which would operate in the event of any participant suffering harm as a result of their involvement in the research (Newline Underwriting Management Ltd, at Lloyd's of London).
+NHS indemnity operates in respect of the clinical treatment that is provided and for the conduct of the research at NHS sites.